 “…We are most fortunate that Mr. García annually assembles a jazz ensemble comprised of some of the very best high school jazz musicians from our metropolitan area.
 The VCU Greater Richmond High School Jazz Band has always given outstanding performances and serves as the best ambassadors for this event that I could imagine.”-“The Titan Jazz & Art Festival: A Model for Others, Part I” by Brian RollinsJAZZed, Vol. 11, No. 6.

 To schedule your audition, contact Antonio García.
-Download the 2017 brochure and complete the consent form with the required signatures.
+Download the 2018 brochure and complete the schedule consent form with the required signatures.
 Bring these to your January audition.
 A non-refundable fee of $195 will be due at the first rehearsal.

 Preparing for your Audition